Rosenstein dampens hopes for what public will see of Mueller report

 In 1974, Federal District Judge John J. Sirica ordered that a grand jury report and accompanying materials bearing on President Richard Nixon's conduct in the Watergate scandal be turned over to the House impeachment inquiry.

-Sirica decided that the need for lawmakers' need for the information outweighed the need for privacy and secrecy.
+Sirica decided that lawmakers' need for the information outweighed the case for privacy and secrecy.